vmware-tanzu/tanzu-cli/docs/dev/centralized_plugin_discovery.md

 Plugin groups define a list of plugin/version combinations that are applicable together.
-Plugin groups aim to facilitate an efficient installation of sets of plugins that pertain to a particular product that user wants to interact with.
+Plugin groups aim to facilitate an efficient installation of sets of plugins that pertain to a particular product that a user wants to interact with.

-Plugin groups are stored in the same SQLite DB as plugins and the CLI proceeds in the same fashion to obtain plugin group information for the `tanzu plugin group search` and `tanzu plugin install --group <groupName>` commands.
+Plugin groups are stored in the same SQLite DB as plugins and the CLI proceeds in the same fashion to obtain plugin group information for the `tanzu plugin group search` and `tanzu plugin install --group <groupName>:<groupVersion>` commands.

 ### SQlite database schemas

-The database schema used for the plugin inventory and the one for the plugin group inventory can be seen in the `sqlite_inventory.go` file within this repository.
+The database schema used for the plugin inventory and the one for the plugin group inventory can be seen in the `pkg/plugininventory/data/sqlite/create_tables.sql` file within this repository.